 1. A twist on the usual Easter eggs

 The egg has always been synonymous with Easter.
-In ancient traditions, it symbolised life and new beginnings.
+In ancient traditions, it symbolized life and new beginnings.
 In medieval Europe, eggs (blessed by priests) were often one of the first foods to be consumed after the Lenten fast.
-The practice of dyeing eggs however, dates back to early Syrian and Greek Christianity.
+The practice of dyeing eggs, however, dates back to early Syrian and Greek Christianity.

 Crimson eggs, dyed to represent the blood of Christ, were exchanged amongst friends and family.
 This tradition, native to Austrian and German immigrants, was later introduced to America.

 2. Colorful kites